+Complex carbohydrates are found stored in plant cells in the form of starch and in animals in the form of glycogen.
 Starches are polysaccharides and serve as a major source of carbohydrates in our diet.
-Food sources rich in starch include grains, legumes, potatoes, and yams (see Figure Figure 3.5).
+Food sources rich in starch include grains, legumes, potatoes, and yams (see Figure 3.5).
 Starches give foods some of their sticky or moist properties.
+Glycogen, also called animal starch, is the storage form of carbohydrate in animals.2 Glycogen is not found in plants.
+It is composed of long, highly branched chains of glucose molecules (see Figure 3.2).
+Stored glycogen in humans can be rapidly broken down into single glucose molecules for use by cells for energy.